kite-sdk/kite-docs/Viewing-with-Impala.md

 | Transformers: The Movie, The | 1986-01-01 |
 +------------------------------+------------+
 ```

-### In the real world, this is the sort of thing you would do with a dataset like this one
+### Realistic Examples

+These are the types of queries you might use with datasets of this type.

 Show Westerns from newest to oldest release dates.